-This Product Disclosure Statement (PDS) gives you important information about the Lumley Life Limited insurance policies known as Life Insurance and Medical Catastrophe.
+This Product Disclosure Statement (PDS) gives you important information about an insurance policy known as Accelerated Protection.
 You should consider the PDS in deciding whether to acquire or continue to hold the product.

-These Lumley Life Limited insurance policies are also called the 'Policy', and are issued by TAL Life Limited (TAL, we, us our)
+Accelerated Protection, also called the 'Policy', is issued by TAL Life Limited (TAL, we, us, our).